Toilet Training Your Child

 Sometimes things get in the way of toilet training.
 Don’t start toilet training during times of stress or change.
 These could include:

-In addition, if you’ve tried toilet training for several weeks and your little one isn’t getting it, take a break.
-He or she probably just isn’t ready yet.
+In addition, if you’ve tried toilet training for several weeks and your child isn’t getting it, take a break.
+They probably just aren’t ready.
 Stick with diapers for another month or two, and then try again.

 Questions to ask your doctor

-• How long will he or she need to wear diapers or training pants at night?
+- How long will they need to wear diapers or training pants at night?

 Resources